galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 - Learn about the types of muon spin experiments
 time_estimation: 3H
 key_points:
-- MuSpinSim can be used together to simulate a variety of different experimental conditions
+- MuSpinSim can be used to simulate many different experimental conditions and spin interactions
-- Galaxy can provide an interface to set the parameters as required your use case
-contributors:
+- MuSpinSim can also fit simulation parameters, given reference data as a target
+contributions:
+  authorship:
     - anish-mudaraddi
     - patrick-austin
+  editing:
+    - joelvdavies
+    - elichad
 subtopic: muon-spectroscopy
 priority: 3
 abbreviations: